ShreyasJejurkar/Grpc.AspNetCore.Server.AutomaticServiceRegistration/README.md

 # Shreyas.Grpc.AspNetCore.Server.AutomaticServiceRegistration

-Automatic registration and mapping of Grpc services to `IApplicationBuilder` in ASP.NET Core
+Automatic registration and mapping of Grpc services to `IApplicationBuilder` in ASP.NET Core in one line.

 ## Installation